-In The Teachings of Ramana Maharshi [Tb], Venkataraman Aiyer (1879-1950) says "Breath control is . . . an aid for diving inwards . . .
-Breath control is a help in controlling the mind [Tb 145, 146]."
-He also says "Illusion itself is illusory [Tb 17]."
-That is a point against all who tell "the world is illusory," and such things, like the famous guru Yogananda.
+In The Teachings of Ramana Maharshi, Venkataraman Aiyer (1879-1950) says "Breath control is . . . an aid for diving inwards . . .
+Breath control is a help in controlling the mind (Osborne 1971, 145, 146)."
+He also says "Illusion itself is illusory (Osborne 1971, 17)."
+[Some overlooked themselves]

 From a Visit

 In 1935 Yogananda visited the advaitist Venkataraman Aiyer, known as Ramana Maharsi (Dasgupta 2006: 82).
-Yogananda brought his secretary, Richard Wright and two others with him.
+Yogananda brought his secretary Richard Wright and two others with him.
 This is recorded:

 29th November, 1935.
 Talk 106D.: What is this Self again?

-D.: So it is.
-How to get Bliss?
+D.: How to get Bliss?

 D.: What is the best way of living?

-He thanked Maharshi.
+D. thanked Maharshi.
 He was told that the best way of thanking is to remain always as the Self.

 Talks with Sri Ramana Maharshi.